theavankessel/CST276SRS02/README.md

     - Create the naive class DateI18NEnum using a class enum for 3 different date formats: YMD, DMY, and MDY.
 Read up on C++11 class enums if you are not familiar already.

     - Once this is working, duplicate the project code to start your DateI18N project.
-Apply the Strategy and/or Template Method patterns to help make the code easier to modify.
+Apply the Strategy and Template Method patterns to help make the code easier to modify.

     - Add the new YDM format to both DateI18NEnum and DateI18N projects, noting the places where you had to modify your implementation to handle the new format.